Kamari Wilson

-Kamari Wilson (born April 10, 2003) is an American college football safety who plays for the Memphis Tigers.
-He previously played for the Florida Gators and Arizona State Sun Devils.
+Kamari Wilson (born April 10, 2003) is an American college football safety who plays for the West Virginia Mountaineers.
+He previously played for the Florida Gators, Arizona State Sun Devils and Memphis Tigers.

 Early life

 Wilson began his football career at Fort Pierce Westwood High School and then played at the IMG Academy in 2020 and 2021.
 He was rated No. 18 nationally and No. 1 at the safety position in ESPN's rankings of the top college football recruits in the Class of 2022.
 Heavily recruited by college football programs, he narrowed his final choices to Florida, Florida State, Georgia, LSU and Texas A&M. In December 2021, he committed to play for the Florida Gators.

 College career

 Florida

 Wilson was Florida's highest-rated recruit and enrolled early in January 2022.

-On December 4, 2023, Wilson announced that he would be entering the transfer portal.
+On December 4, 2023, Wilson announced that he would be entering the NCAA transfer portal.

 Arizona State

 On December 16, 2023, Wilson announced that he would be transferring to Arizona State.

 On December 9, 2024, Wilson announced that he would enter the transfer portal for the second time.